-- 7. Volume advanced settings can also be configured optionally in this step: - Block Size: The options are 512 Bytes to 4,096 Bytes. - Priority: The options are High, Medium, and Low.
-The priority compares to other volumes.
-Set it as High if the volume has many I/O. - Background I/O Priority: The options are High, Medium, and Low.
+- 7. Volume advanced settings can also be configured optionally in this step: - Stripe Size: The options are 64KB to 1,024KB. - Block Size: The options are 512Bytes to 4,096Bytes. - Background I/O Priority: The options are High, Medium, and Low.
 It will influence volume initialization, rebuild, and migration. - Enable Cache Mode (Write-back Cache): Check to enable cache mode function of volume.
 Write back optimizes the system speed but comes with the risk where the data may be inconsistent between cache and disks in one short time interval. - Enable Video Editing Mode: Check to enable video editing mode function.
 It is optimized for video editing usage.
 Please enable it when your application is in video editing environment.
 This option provides a more stable performance figure without high and low peaks but slower in average. - Enable Read-ahead: Check to enable the read ahead function of volume.
 The system will discern what data will be needed next based on what was just retrieved from disk and then preload this data into the disk's buffer.
-This feature will improve performance when the data being retrieved is sequential.

-- Enable Space Reclamation: Check to enable the space reclamation function of the volume when the pool is thin provisioning.
-For more information about space reclamation, please refer to the chapter 9.2.2, Space Reclamation section. - 8.
-Click the Next button to continue.
+This feature will improve performance when the data being retrieved is sequential. - Enable Space Reclamation: Check to enable the space reclamation function of the volume when the pool is thin provisioning.
+For more information about space reclamation, please refer to the chapter 9.2.2, Space Reclamation section.